Luminis-Arnhem/jmeter-websocket-samplers/README.md

 ## Feedback

 Questions, problems, or other feedback?
 Please mail the author (peter dot doornbosch) at luminis dot eu, or create an issue at <https://bitbucket.org/pjtr/jmeter-websocket-samplers/issues>.

+## License

+This program is open source and licensed under LGPL (see the LICENSE.txt and LICENSE-LESSER.txt files in the distribution).
+This means that you can use this program for anything you like, and that you can embed it as a library in other applications, even commercial ones.
+If you do so, the author would appreciate if you include a reference to the original.
+As of the LGPL license, all modifications and additions to the source code must be published as (L)GPL as well.